 Party initiative can keep the players focused.

 Roll saves when effects to save against are incurred, note the results for the rounds to come.

-( I can't believe what they did to the forums.
-The sterile lack or color is rather depressing. )
+I can't believe what they did to the forums and website.
+The sterile lack of color is rather depressing and navigation is hard.